 If you’re receiving an email, likewise, pause and re-read the email.
 Notice any emotions or sensations that arise in your body, and simply let them pass without judgment.
 Realize that you also don’t have the benefit of nonverbal cues, and that you may be reading criticism or attack where there isn’t one.
 Re-read the email and see if the email could be read more objectively.

 It’s easy to be impulsive with email.
 A person who never lashes out at others in person can easily send off a criticizing email without being aware that it might hurt the receiver.
-Taking just a few moments to go through these steps can help avoid a lot of misunderstandings, as well as needless stressful emotions.
+Taking just a few moments to go through these steps can help avoid a lot of misunderstandings and stress.